LorisNanni/Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification/README.md

 # Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification
 Advancing Taxonomy with Machine Learning: A Hybrid Ensemble for Species and Genus Classification

+Also attached is the pdf of the paper.
+In the official version in the journal, there are typos of the name of methods in Tables 5-6.
+The corrected version is uploaded here.

 For SVM we have used: https://www.csie.ntu.edu.tw/~cjlin/libsvm/ For training SVM the features were linearly normalized between 0 and 1, using only the training data for finding the parameters to normalize the data.